Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 1. Dock Square

 Dock Square is the heart of Kennebunkport.
-It is the busiest and most lively part of town.
-This place is full of unique shops, art galleries, and seafood restaurants.
-The streets have a classic New England charm with colorful buildings and a scenic waterfront.
+It is the busiest and most lively part of town, full of unique shops, art galleries, and seafood restaurants.
+The streets have a classic New England charm, with colorful buildings and a scenic waterfront.
 Many visitors come here to shop and explore local crafts.
 The area also has historic landmarks that tell the story of Kennebunkport’s past.

 The best time to visit is in summer when the weather is warm and the streets are full of life.
 People enjoy sitting by the water and grabbing a lobster roll.
-In winter, Dock Square lights up with festive decorations that make it a magical place to visit.
+In winter, Dock Square lights up with festive decorations, making it a magical place to visit.
 It is a must-see spot for anyone visiting Kennebunkport.

 2. See the Whale

 For those who want to see more of Maine’s coastal life, they also have a lobster tour on Kylie’s Chance.
-This 1.5-hour trip shows how lobsters are caught while giving stunning views of the coastline.
-If you want something more private, the Blue Angel offers scenic evening cruises for smaller groups.
+This 1.5-hour trip shows how lobsters are caught while giving stunning coastline views.
+The Blue Angel offers scenic evening cruises for smaller groups if you want something more private.

 Whale-watching tours run from May to October.
-It is best to book in advance since these trips are popular.
+Since these trips are popular, it is best to book in advance.
 You can reserve a spot online or call (207) 967-5507.
-This adventure lets you see ocean wildlife in its natural home and is one of the best things to do in Kennebunkport.
+This adventure lets you see ocean wildlife in its natural home and is one of Kennebunkport’s best things to do.

 3. Ride the Kennebunk River